-The following solutions directory contains the final System Generator (.slx) files for this lab.
-The solutions directory does not contain the IP output from System Generator or the files and directories generated when Vivado is executed.
+The following solution directory contains the final System Generator ( . slx) files for this lab.
+The solution directory does not contain the IP output from System Generator or the files and directories generated by the Vivado® Design Suite.

 C:/SysGen_Tutorial/Lab4/solution